Azathioprine Side Effects

 For the Consumer

 Applies to azathioprine: oral tablet

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking azathioprine:More common
+You should check with your doctor immediately if any of these side effects occur when taking azathioprine:More common

 - Black, tarry stools